Self-reconstruction of order parameter in spin-triplet superconductor UTe$_2$

+Despite intensive research, the symmetry of the SC order parameter in UTe$_2$ is still under extensive debate~\cite{Jiao2020,Kittaka2020,Xu2019,Ishizuka2019,Machida2021,Ishihara2023,Kanasugi2022,Lee2023_arxiv,Ajeesh2023,Suetsugu2023,Matsumura2023,Lee2023_arxiv,Hayes2024,Theuss2024,Gu,Tei}.
+Within the orthorhombic $D_{2h}$ point group at zero field, an odd-parity order parameter is classified into one of four irreducible representations: $A_{\rm u}$, $B_{\rm 1u}$, $B_{\rm 2u}$, and $B_{\rm 3u}$.
+The $A_{\rm u}$ symmetry is fully gapped, whereas the other symmetries, $B_{\rm 1u}$, $B_{\rm 2u}$, and $B_{\rm 3u}$, feature point nodes on the Fermi surface along the $c$-, $b$-, and $a$-axes, respectively.
+Applying a magnetic field further reduces symmetry and induces intermixing of the zero-field order parameters.
+For instance, when a magnetic field is applied along the $a$-axis, the symmetry decreases from $D_{\rm 2h}$ to $C_{\rm 2h}$.
+This reduction renders the representations $A_{\rm u}$ and $B_{\rm 3u}$, as well as $B_{\rm 1u}$ and $B_{\rm 2u}$, indistinguishable, leading to SC states of $A_{\rm u}^{\rm 2h} = A_{\rm u} + B_{\rm 3u}$ and $B_{\rm u}^{\rm 2h} = B_{\rm 1u} + B_{\rm 2u}$~\cite{Ishizuka2019}.
+This intermixing introduces flexibility in the relative weights of each component, a characteristic feature of multi-component SC states.

+In this Letter, we report on the magnetic field dependence of entropy ($S$), which reflects quasi-particle excitations, as determined from specific heat ($C$) and magnetocaloric effect (MCE, $(\partial T/\partial B)_S$) measurements.
+Particular focus is placed on the magnetic Gr\"{u}neisen parameter ($\Gamma_B = (\partial T / \partial B)/T$), which is the temperature coefficient of the MCE and is related to the magnetic field derivative of $S$, expressed as $\Gamma_B = -(\partial S / \partial B)/C$.
+This makes $\Gamma_B$ a more sensitive probe for detecting magnetic-field-induced phase transitions and crossovers, compared to specific heat, which reflects only the temperature derivative of $S$.
+Through our measurements, we identified a field-induced phase transition within the SC state for $B \parallel a$-axis.
+This transition, driven by a metamagnetic (MM) crossover, significantly enhances the upper critical field ($B_{\rm c2}$) in high-quality single crystals.
+A sharp increase in $S$ at the transition indicates that self-reconstruction of the order parameters occurs in the multi-component SC state, enabling the superconductivity to adapt to the enhanced internal fields induced by the metamagnetism.

-The AC magnetic susceptibility was measured at temperatures down to 75\,mK and magnetic fields up to 15\,T in a He$^3$-He$^4$ dilution refrigerator with an SC magnet.
-Magnetization was measured for the field up to 9\,T using a vibration-sample magnetometer (VSM) in a commercial Physical Property Measurement System of Quantum Design.
-Magnetization above 9\,T was measured by VSM in the High-Field Laboratory for Superconducting Materials at the Institute for Materials Research at Tohoku University.
-We measured $M$($B$) at various temperatures to obtain a magnetization landscape (see Supplemental Material~\cite{SM}).
-From the slope along the $T$-axis we obtain the contour data of the field derivative of entropy, using a thermodynamic relation, ($\partial T$)$_B$=($\partial B$)$_T$.
-The entropy increment from zero field can be obtained by integrating $\partial S$/$\partial B$ over the magnetic field.
-The magnetocaloric effect, ($\partial T$/$\partial B$)$_S$, was measured using the alternating-field method~\cite{Tokiwa2011}.
-High quality single crystals grown by the MSF method were used.
-The $T_c$ for the same badge is 2.0\,K.
+The AC magnetic susceptibility was measured at temperatures down to 75 mK and magnetic fields up to 15 T in a $^3$He-$^4$He dilution refrigerator with an SC magnet (see Supplementary Fig. S1 \cite{SM}).
+Magnetization was measured for the fields up to 9 T using a vibration-sample magnetometer (VSM) in a commercial Physical Property Measurement System of Quantum Design.
+MCE, defined as $(\partial T/\partial B)_S$, was measured using the alternating-field method as detailed in Ref. \onlinecite{Tokiwa2011}.
+High-quality single crystals grown by the MSF method were used.
+We confirmed the SC transition at $T_c = 2.05$ K for the samples through specific heat measurements at zero field.